carefree0910/carefree-learn-doc/docs/getting-started/quick-start.md

 ### Saving

-`carefree-learn` models can be saved easily, into a zip file (for both ml & cv tasks) !
+`carefree-learn` pipelines can be saved easily, into a zip file (for both ml & cv tasks) !

 ```python
 m.save("model")  # a `model.zip` file will be created